-It is easy in hindsight to question Howe's decision, but I argue that there were three determining factors that caused him to capture Philadelphia and not joining Burgoyne.
+It is easy in hindsight to question Howe's decision, but I argue that there were three determining factors that caused him to capture Philadelphia and not join Burgoyne.

-- The only way to end the war was to destroy Washington's Army: While Saratoga became the turning point of the war it did not secure an American victory.
-If Howe had managed to destroy Washington's Army at Brandywine then Saratoga would be irrelevant.
-Howe knew that they only way to end the rebellion was to destroy its main army.
+- The only way to end the war was to destroy Washington's Army: While Saratoga became the turning point of the war, it did not secure an American victory.
+If Howe had managed to destroy Washington's Army at Brandywine, then Saratoga would be irrelevant.
+Howe knew that the only way to end the rebellion was to destroy its main army.
 He had failed twice in New York and knew it.
 It seemed as though Brandywine offered him another opportunity.

 Preparations for Battle

-The beginnings of the Battle of Brandywine was a chess match.
-Each commander maneuvering his army to try to find an advantage with the terrain.
-Washington had to rely on shoddy intelligence while Howe did his best to avoid another Bunker Hill.
+The beginning of the Battle of Brandywine was a chess match.
+Each commander maneuvers his army to try to find an advantage with the terrain.
+Washington had to rely on shoddy intelligence, while Howe did his best to avoid another Bunker Hill.

 General Washington was aggressive, but Brandywine would be decided by his intelligence.
 If Washington had been given the correct intelligence, then Howe's strategy would have been exploited, but that was not the case.
 Washington's lines were stretched thin and in a constant state of flux due to Howe's maneuvering.

-Then the sun broke the horizon on September 11, 1777 it was clear to Washington that the British were approaching Chadd’s Ford.
-Knyphausen’s column was led by a crack force of rifleman under the command of Major Patrick Ferguson.
-Ferguson had developed a breech-loading rifle and each of his men were equipped with it.
-Accompanying them was a unit of Tories known as the Queen’s Rangers, who skirmished with Maxwell’s infantry posted along the road and heights west of the ford.
-As the British vanguard approached they were met with heavy fire that began to rake the Tory line.
-Captain Andrew Porter's company of Colonel Thomas Proctor's Continental Artillery opened fire, but was poorly aimed an ineffective.
-Howe's diversion had begun now everything hinged on Washington believing it long enough so that he could be flanked.
+As the British vanguard approached, they were met with heavy fire that began to rake the Tory line.
+Captain Andrew Porter's company of Colonel Thomas Proctor's Continental Artillery opened fire but was poorly aimed and ineffective.
+Howe's diversion had begun now.
+Everything hinged on Washington, believing it long enough so that he could be flanked.